 It still makes my mind boggle how we can have national celebrations dedicated to a pair of jeans, a houseplant or an alcoholic beverage.
 But hey ho, people are strange and there’s nothing wrong with that.

 This month, there’s a lot in store in terms of national holidays, from patriotic pastimes, to showing the ones we love that we appreciate them and, of course, some blooming strange ones.

 If you find yourself always running late and forever trying to think of excuses as to just why this has come about, the 5th of September will get people off your back (at least for a day).
 It’s National Be Late For Something Day, so take it easy, but not too easy.
 The day after is Fight Procrastination Day, so make sure you’re done with putting everything off and are prepared for an extra productive day.

 The 9th of September is National Grandparents Day, a day to tell Nan and Grandad that you love them and that you are thankful for being taught manners.
 I still remember my grandpa teaching me to play Fur Elise by Beethoven on piano when I was about 8 years old, a song which I can still, sort of, play.
 So, thanks pops.

 September, like all the months, is full of fantastic surprises and rich curiosities.
-If you’re heading back to school or work, or even just pottering on like before, we hope that this gives you a little pick me up.
+If you’re heading back to school or work, or just doing your best to cope with a tough 2020, we hope that this gives you a little pick me up.